 As school winds down, students everywhere will be toting a new grade level.
-Second graders will be in 3rd grade, 8th graders will make the scary transition into high school, and high school seniors will be throwing their caps in the air.
+Second graders will be in 3rd grade, 8th graders will make their exciting transition into high school, and high school seniors will be throwing their caps in the air.

 - Pick your promotion date